-By the time I got to the end of sixth form, I’d been arguing with my religious education teachers for the last four years and I think they had finally given up on me!
+By the time I got to the end of the sixth form, I’d been arguing with my religious education teachers for the last four years and I think they had finally given up on me!
 Here’s my end of year report from Father Michael Foley in 1986.

 You might ask yourself why I am not religious myself given that I had the encouragement of my Dad and so many years of Catholic teaching?
 The reason is quite simple… None of it ever made any sense to me.
-The whole idea of an all powerful, loving God, free will, sin and hell just doesn’t make any sense.
+The whole idea of an all-powerful, loving God, free will, sin and hell just doesn’t make any sense.
 How can you have free will when you have the “gun” of hell held to your head?

 However, even years after I left school, I would still put “Christian” on a form if there was a box to fill in about religion, even though I had no interest in being a practising Christian or following Christian doctrine.
-It took over 20 years to gradually progress through labelling myself a Christian to Agnostic, to calling myself an Atheist.
+It took over 20 years to gradually progress from labelling myself a Christian to Agnostic, to call myself an Atheist.
 The religious indoctrination from a childhood of even relatively mild religious influence took me a long time to shed.
 I can understand how others who had much stronger religious influences struggle to pull away from it.

-If you’re a parent who doesn’t believe that religious instruction should be in your kids school day, complain!
+If you’re a parent who doesn’t believe that religious instruction should be in your children’s school day, complain!
 Not just verbally.
 Do it in writing or by email.
 Get in touch with your school and the Board of Trustees.
-And if that fails, contact the Ministry of Education directly like I did.
+And if that fails, contact the Ministry of Education directly as I did.
 If we allow other people to influence our child’s beliefs, then we can’t complain about how it affects them.